pen-lang/pen/doc/src/references/language/types.md

 It is a segregated union of types.

-For example, the type below represents one of values which can be either `number` or `none`.
+For example, the type below represents values which can be either `number` or `none`.
 But values of the type cannot be `number` and `none` types at the same time.

 ```pen
 number | none